Updated on August 13, 2024 by Angelika

 Tübingen, Neckarfront - View from the Neckar island/Platanenallee to the punt landing stage Hölderlin-Turm with large weeping willow behind the barges and the old town panorama, on the left in the picture the yellow Hölderlin-Turm - angiestravelroutes.com

-In today's 12 out of 12, I'm taking you to Tübingen, one of the most beautiful cities in Baden-Württemberg, which is apparently also popular with read more
+In today's 12 out of 12, I take you to Tübingen, one of the most beautiful cities in Baden-Württemberg, which is also popular with tourists. read more

 12 of 12 in June 2024: Weil der Stadt Sightseeing - Old Town Walking Tour